End of US highway 275 |

 |

-Despite its number, US 275 is signed east/west in Nebraska, so in that sense it is fitting that it ends not at its junction with the east/west US 20, but rather at the north/south US 281.
+Despite its number, US 275 is signed east/west in Nebraska, so in that sense it is fitting that it does not end at its junction with the east/west US 20.
+Instead US 275 overlaps with US 20 for about 13 miles, and then ends at the north/south US 281.
 These photos were looking west on Douglas Street, which carries US 20 traffic through town.
 Douglas also serves as US 275 until this intersection (4th Street), where it ends.
 US 281 comes in from the south (at left) on 4th, then is routed straight ahead with US 20 for about six blocks, and then heads north again:

-O'Neill -- a city quite proud of its Irish heritage -- has painted a giant shamrock in the middle of the intersection.
-US 275 begins straight ahead, via eastbound US 20.
-The sign visible at far left is for traffic on northbound US 281; it is shown face-on here:
+As can be seen there, O'Neill -- a city quite proud of its Irish heritage -- has painted a giant shamrock in the middle of the intersection.

 |